netropy/fpintro/ch2_expressions.md

 ___Notes:___

 * In Lisp-based languages,
-  - to prevent evaluating an expression is itself an expression with an operator telling not to evaluate and a list of expressions as operand.
+  - preventing the evaluation of an expression is itself an expression, with an operator `quote` indicating _not_ to evaluate the subsequent expressions.
   - the short form `'( ...)` for `(quote ...)` is offered.
 * In Scala... ___TODO___